MahsaPaknezhad/RadiomicsTutorial/ReadMe.md

 :-------------:|:-------------:|:-------------:
 <img src="plots/prec_recall_lr_crop_s_3000_new_s_256.png" width="160"> | <img src="plots/prec_recall_sgd_crop_s_3000_new_s_256.png" width="160"> | <img src="plots/prec_recall_boudra.png" width="160">

 *AP* refers to average precision.
-The measurements were done using *micro averaging*.
+The measurements are done using *micro averaging*.
 Our results show that the SVM classifier outperforms all the other methods.
 Other evaluation metrics reported in the following confirm this conclusion.

 ## Other evaluation metrics